 Category Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
-Students demonstrate competence in the terminology, concepts, methodologies and theories used with the discipline.
+Students demonstrate competence in the terminology, concepts, methodologies and theories used within the discipline.

 COMMUNICATION Communication is the development and expression of ideas in written and oral forms.
 Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.
-CRITICAL THINKING CRITICAL issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
+CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
 Students analyze information carefully and logically from multiple perspectives, using discipline specific methods, and develop reasoned solutions to problems.
-These will be accomplished through assignments an assessments given in this course.
+These will be accomplished through assignments and assessments given in this course.